gosub-com/Zurfur/README.md

 file and have it close automatically when it goes out of scope.
-But, if the object is captured, then it would close when the final reference becomes `null` opening up the possibility of an exception being thrown wherever a reference cont drops to zero.
+But, if the object is captured, then it would close when the final reference becomes `null` opening up the possibility of an exception being thrown wherever a reference count drops to zero.
 C# has a similar problem.

     pub class Example
     {